I believe in building consensus and supporting good ideas wherever they come from and in being the voice for all Utahns. —Rep. Jim Matheson

 The candidates themselves also built substantial war chests.
 Matheson raised $2.1 million, while Love raised $2 million, much of it coming after her well-received speech at the Republican National Convention in late August.

-Love stitched her campaign to the coattails of Romney, Utah's favorite adopted son.36 comments on this story
+Love stitched her campaign to the coattails of Romney, Utah's favorite adopted son.

 The daughter of Haitian immigrants, Love entered the race as a relatively unknown mayor of Saratoga Springs.
 Despite Utah Attorney General Mark Shurtleff referring to her as a "novelty," she upset two well-known former state lawmakers to easily win the GOP nomination at the state convention.